semlak/fcc_voting_app_flux/README.md

 **Please do not provide any sensitive data.** The security of the app is untested.
 On this deployment, you can:
 * Create your own user account on the app.
-  * Password must be at least 1 character long (this is not meant to be very secure)
+  * Password must be at least 8 characters long (this is not meant to be very secure)
 * Create polls (while logged in).
 * Add answer options to existing polls (while logged in).
 * Vote on any poll (whether or not your are logged in).
 * Possibly other things, such as updating your profile's username or password, deleting your own polls.

 Please Note:
-* This deployment via Heroku uses Heroku's SSL connection, by my app is not currently configured to do so on its own.
+* This deployment via Heroku uses Heroku's SSL connection, but the app itself is not currently configured to do so on its own (when running on your own server).
 It is unclear to me how secure your data is in Heroku.
 The app itself likely has flaws that could be exposed whether or not the connection is encrypted.
 * Your username does not need to be an email address, and your password has minimal requirements (described above).
 * Only a hash of your password will be stored on the server (this is handled by the Passport.js module), but it is still possible that your data would be exposed, and your un-hashed password is sent from the client to the server.
 * Your user data, any polls you create, votes you make, etc, are stored on the server database (mongodb).